typetools/stubparser/readme.md

 git push
 ```
 10. Check that the Travis build was successful.
 If not, resolve the issues and repeat steps 7-9.
-11. Create a pull request to the typetools/stubparser.
+11. Create a pull request to `typetools/stubparser`.

 ## Original JavaParser README